-Beneficiary Approval

-This service project will provide significant benefit, and we will do all we can to see it through.
-We realize funding on our part is not required, but we have informed the Scout of the financial support (if any) that we have agreed to.
-We understand any fundraising he conducts will be in our name and that funds left over will come to us.
-We will provide receipts to denors as regulired.
+Beneficiary Approval Council or District Approval This service project will provide significant benefit, and we we do all we can to see it through.
+We realize funding on our pairs not required, but we have informed the Scout of the financial support (if any) that we have agreed to.
+We understand any fundraising he conducts will be in our name and that funds over will come to us.
+We will provide receipts to donors as required. rt Eagle Scout Service Project, in the Guide to Al 33088.
+I agree on my honor to apply the proce and in compliance with the policy on "Unautho dvancement, No. dures as written, orized Changes oroposal.
+I will lan and further Signed Date Signed Date